Nukesor/pueue/README.md

 There is a help option (-h) for all commands, but I'll list them here anyway.

 `pueue --daemon` Starts the daemon.
-If the daemon finds a queue from a previous session it'll start in paused state!!
+The daemon will try to load any queue from a previous session.
-`pueue --no-daemon` Starts the daemon in the current terminal.
+`pueue --no-daemon` Start the daemon in the current terminal.
-`pueue --stop-daemon` Daemon shuts down instantly.
-All running processes die.
+`pueue --stop-daemon` Daemon will shut down after killing all processes.

-`pueue status` Shows the current state of the process and daemon as well as the processing state of the queue.
+`pueue status` Show the current state of processes and the daemon as well as the processing state of the queue.
-`pueue show (--watch)` Shows the output of the currently running process. `show --watch` will continually show the stdout output of the subprocess in a `curses` session.
+`pueue show --watch --key $k` Show the output of `--key` or the oldest running process. `show --watch` will continually show the stdout output of the subprocess in a `curses` session.
-`show` on it's own will also print the stderr, which can be useful if the subprocess prompts for user input (This is often piped to stderr).
+    `show` without `--watch` will print the stderr, which can be useful if the subprocess prompts for user input (This is often piped to stderr).
-`pueue log` Prints the output and statuses of all executed commands.
+`pueue log $key` Print the output and status of all executed commands.

 `pueue start` Daemon will start to process the queue.
-This starts any paused processes as well (`SIGCONT`).
+This will start all paused processes (`SIGCONT`).

+`pueue pause --wait --key $k` This command has two different behaviours, depending on if a key is given:
-`pueue pause ` Stop processing the queue and pause the underlying process by sending a `SIGSTOP`.
+1. If a key is given, pause the specified process by sending a `SIGSTOP`.
+2. If no key is given, stop to process the queue and pause all running processes.
+If the `--wait` flag is set, the daemon will pause, but all running processes will finish on their own.

 `pueue restart` Enqueue a finished process.

-`pueue stop (-r)` Terminate the current process (`kill`) and pause the daemon afterwards.
+`pueue stop -r --key` This command has two different behaviours, depending on if a key is given:
+1. If a key is given, terminate the speecified process.
+If `-r` is provided this process will be removed from the queue.
+2. If no key is given, terminate all running processes (`kill`) and pause the daemon.

+`pueue kill -r --key` This command has two different behaviours, depending on if a key is given:
+1. If a key is given, KILL the specified process (`kill -9`).
 If `-r` is provided the current running process will be removed from the queue.
-`pueue kill (-r)` KILL the current process (`kill -9`) and pause the daemon afterwards.
-If `-r` is provided the current running process will be removed from the queue.
+2. If no key is given, KILL all running processes (`kill -9`) and pause the daemon.
+If `-r` is provided this process will be removed from the queue.

 `pueue reset` Remove all commands from the queue, kill the current process and reset the queue index to 0.

 `pueue add 'command'` Add a command to the queue.